SANdood/Ecobee-Suite/README.md

 - Enable during specific Location Modes or when thermostat is in specific Program
 - Temporarily Disable app without having to delete and recreate!

-## <a name="features-smart-room-sa">`Smart Room` SmartApp</a>
+## <a name="features-smart-room-sa">`Smart Room` Handler</a>
-The `Smart Room' Helper SmartApp will automate a normally unused room, Activating it one or more of the Doors associated with the Smart Room are left open for a configurable number of minutes, and Deactivating it when all the Doors are closed for a configurable number of hours.
+The `ecobee Suite Smart Room` Helper SmartApp will automate a normally unused room, Activating it one or more of the Doors associated with the Smart Room are left open for a configurable number of minutes, and Deactivating it when all the Doors are closed for a configurable number of hours.

 <b>Requirements:</b>
   - Ecobee thermostat with Sensor support